 A snowboard vise is also necessary for using your snowboard wax kit.
 Snowboards can be expensive, so you need to make sure you’re doing all the proper maintenance.
 Plus, waxing your board will also help your performance out on the slopes.

 All snowboards are not created equal, and neither are the riders.
 Everyone has different needs, styles, and preferences.
 The board’s size, shape, curvature, and binding position can all make a noticeable performance difference.
 Smaller boards in general are faster, lighter, and easier to get in the air.
 That isn’t always true though.
-When you understand what you want and need, you can find the perfect snowboard for you.
+When you understand what you want and need, you can grab the right snowboard out of your snowboard bag and hit the slopes.
 Be realistic about your snowboarding goals and find something that showcases your personality.